atarazana/gramola-operator/part-1-1.md

 	go test ./... -coverprofile cover.out
 ```

-Substitute with this to help you installing the required binaries/libraries and run the tests using those bins.
+Substitute with this to help you to install the required binaries/libraries and run the tests using those bins.
 Basically `Kubernetes` and `etcd` libraries/bins.

 ```makefile
 # Prepare Test Env: https://sdk.operatorframework.io/docs/golang/references/env-test-setup/